ivaROS/noetic_turtlebot/Turtlebot_Long.md

 The long version basically git clones all of the necessary files one at a time to prepare the local workspace.
 Installation of special packages is done manually.

-In order from most basic to most specialized, the following packages are needed. common_msgs, geometry2, joystick_drivers,
+In order from most basic to most specialized, the following packages are needed: common_msgs, geometry2, joystick_drivers,
 teleop_twist_keyboard,
 ecl_core,
 ecl_tools,
 ecl_lite,
 ecl_navigation,
 gazebo-ignition-ros,
 ros_gz,
 navigation,
 navigation_msgs,
 kobuki_ros/kobuki_core,
 kobuki_ros/kobuki_desktop,
 kobuki_ros/kobuki_msgs,